Skip to main content

 In order to cover the fluctuations in electricity costs, we developed a monthly variable surcharge system applicable on all transports including a rail leg, which is charged as a separate line on our freight invoices.

-How is Rail Energy calculated?
+How is rail energy surcharge calculated?

 The rail energy surcharge is based on the monthly average of the electricity prices published by EEX.
 This average multiplied by the trade factor define the applicable percentages.